Table of Contents

 Standard patio umbrellas are relatively static, which can pose challenges as the sun travels across the sky or you move furniture.
 Some umbrellas, however, offer additional dynamic features that can resolve these shade problems.

-Certain freestanding crank lift umbrellas include a tilting function that enables you to angle the canopy shade.
+Certain center pole crank lift umbrellas include a tilting function that enables you to angle the canopy shade.
 This allows you to more effectively block the sun throughout the day, without having to reposition the umbrella.
 See the FAQ section (at the bottom of this article) to learn about the different tilt mechanisms.
 Tilting patio umbrellas are less stable that static ones, and are not recommended for high use or commercial installations.

 Some cantilever umbrellas have 360° rotation capability.
 This allows you to cover a much larger area, without ever moving the base (not even a choice if you have a mounted base).
 This is extremely handy if you continually move about during the day and want to remain in the shade.